nuejs/nue/packages/nuejs.org/docs/content-syntax.md

 This expanded capability allows you to reference full concepts or phrases, improving clarity in both technical and non-technical content, while maintaining the footnote's ease of use.

-### Pure content
-In Nue, the focus is on **pure content**—free from HTML markup.
-This ensures that your content remains clean, semantic, and focused on structure, while design and styling are handled by CSS and layout modules.
-By separating content from presentation, Nue enforces the **Separation of Concerns (SoC)** principle, leading to better maintainability and a more consistent design system.

-Instead of embedding HTML, Nue provides powerful Markdown extensions like **blocks**, which let you create rich, styled content while keeping the content layer pure.

 ### Blocks
 **Blocks** in Nue are reusable chunks of content wrapped inside a class name, allowing you to build structured and styled sections while keeping the focus on pure content.
 No HTML is needed, making the content easy to manage and maintain.